rashatwi/nmr-dataset/README.md

 # Overview

-This GitHub repository contains the accompanying dataset for the following manuscript:
+This GitHub repository contains the dataset accompanying the following manuscript:
 * R. Atwi, Y. Chen, K.S.
 Han, V. Murugesan, N.N.
 Rajput.
 "An automated framework for predicting NMR chemical shifts of liquid solutions".
 (2021).

 The dataset includes the Nuclear Magnetic Resonance (NMR) tensors and chemical